ChristianLowe/Grognaks-Mod-Manager/readme.txt

   Mac/Linux:
     Open a terminal.
     Type "chmod +x " with the space.
-    Type the path to main.py (or drag it onto the terminal).
+    Type the path to modman.command (or drag it onto the terminal).
     Hit enter.

   On the first run, you may be prompted to locate your